 The Hip Score for a Labrador (in Australia), if it is to be used for breeding, should be below the breed average which is currently about 9 - 12 (depending on what "average" you use).

 The reason for this is so that the intent of breeding is to improve the breed, and by continuing to only use breeding stock with Hip Scores below the breed average, the overall quality of the breed is improving.
 It is also to help reduce the incidence and severity of hip dysplasia.

-In Australia, a dog must be at least 12 months of age before it can be Hip Scored.
+In Australia, a dog must be at least 12 months of age before it should be Hip Scored.

 After the Labrador is 12 months of age it is taken to a Veterinarian to have a special set of x-rays taken of their hips.
 These x-rays are then forwarded to a specialist Veterinarian that assesses the hip x-rays and gives a score of each hip.